What is the Daily Management System (DMS)?

 A Daily Management System, or DMS, is a way of enabling the best possible management of an organization’s processes.
 In other words, it’s the whole range of good practices (routines and other day-to-day operations) that ensure the results measured in the field are in line with the production site’s operational objectives.

-It’s not to be confused with an MES, which is a factory production control and monitoring tool: it collects production data in real time and provides total traceability of the manufacturing process.
+A DMS is not the same as an MES, which is a factory production control and monitoring tool.
+An MES collects production data in real time and provides total traceability of the manufacturing process.

 All these operational tracking measures apply at all levels of the company: from the position closest to value creation, right up to the highest levels of the organization, such as executives and senior management.